Overview

 - If you need an interpreter to assist you with your native language.

-How is an X-ray performed?
+How is an X-Ray Performed?

 - You will be positioned on an x-ray table that carefully positions the part of the body that is to be x-rayed between the x-ray machine and a cassette containing the x-ray film or specialized image plate.
 Some examinations may be performed with the patient in a sitting or standing position.